Jörg M. Fegert

-Original keynote abstract by Jörg M. Fegert (Klinik für Kinder- und Jugendpsychiatrie/Psychotherapie Universitätsklinikum, Ulm, Germany) on Care of traumatized children in youth welfare systems (ESCAP 2017 Congress in Geneva, Switzerland).
+Original keynote abstract and slide presentation by Jörg M. Fegert (Klinik für Kinder- und Jugendpsychiatrie/Psychotherapie Universitätsklinikum, Ulm, Germany) on Care of traumatized children in youth welfare systems (ESCAP 2017 Congress in Geneva, Switzerland).

 Objective: To give an overview on the prevalence of traumatic experiences and associated psychopathology in children and adolescents living in residential care.
 Methods: A general overview on the issue of institutionalized children as a high-risk group with multiple traumatic experiences is given.
 The presentation focusses on two original studies with children in residential care in Switzerland and Germany.
 A sample of 370 adolescents living in Swiss youth welfare institutions (11 to 18 years old, 66% male) answered the Essen Trauma Inventory and the Youth Self Report (YSR).
 Three subgroups of trauma types were created: ‘no interpersonal trauma’, ‘single interpersonal trauma’, and ‘multiple interpersonal trauma’ (experiences in at least two domains: sexual abuse, physical abuse, neglect).
 ANOVAS were conducted with the trauma-type subgroup as a factor and all subscales of YSR as dependent variables.
 In a second study, a sample of 322 adolescents living in German youth welfare institutions or residential schools (15 to 22 years old, 57% male) answered a questionnaire in regard to lifetime experiences of sexual assault and the YSR.
 A MANOVA was conducted to compare psychopathology of victims and non-victims.